postcss/autoprefixer/README.md

 * `stats` (object): custom [usage statistics] for `> 10% in my stats` browsers query.
 * `browsers` (array): list of queries for target browsers.
 Try to not use it.
-  The best preactive is to use `.browserslistrc` config or `browserslist` key in `package.json` to share target browsers with Babel, ESLint and Stylelint.
+  The best practice is to use `.browserslistrc` config or `browserslist` key in `package.json` to share target browsers with Babel, ESLint and Stylelint.
 See [Browserslist docs] for available queries and default value.